409H/EtherAddressLookup/README.md

 ## Special Thanks

 * Thanks to the team at MyEtherWallet for helping keep the domain blacklist up-to-date!
-* Thanks to the team at [Crypto Minded](https://cryptominded.com/) for the store graphics!
+* Thanks to the team at [Cryptominded](https://cryptominded.com/) for the store graphics!

 ----